HanWenfang/syncless/README.txt

 * special monkey-patching for the Tornado web server (fast)
 * special monkey-patching for asyncore
 * compatible timeout handling on individual socket operations
-* I/O event detection using libevent, which can use Linux epoll(7) or BSD kqueue (if available)
+* I/O event detection using libev, which can use Linux epoll(7) or BSD kqueue (if available)
 * built-in (non-blocking) WSGI server, but can use CherryPy's WSGI server as well in non-blocking mode